Wallula in Walla Walla County, Washington — The American West (Northwest)

 The fort was abandoned by Hudson’s Bay Company the start of the Indian War in 1855.

 Other nearby markers.
-At least 4 other markers are within 11 miles of this marker, measured as the crow flies.
-Here Stood Fort Nez Perce (a few steps from this marker); Lewis and Clark Trail (approx. 10.3 miles away); Ainsworth (approx. 10.8 miles away); Sacagawea (approx. 10.8 miles away).
+At least 6 other markers are within 11 miles of this marker, measured as the crow flies.
+Fort Nez Percés / Fort Walla Walla (a few steps from this marker); Here Stood Fort Nez Perce (a few steps from this marker); The History of Wallula (approx. 2.4 miles away); Lewis and Clark Trail (approx. 10.3 miles away); Ainsworth (approx. 10.8 miles away); Sacagawea (approx. 10.8 miles away).

 Old Fort Walla Walla is also referred to as Fort Nez Percés or Fort Nez Percé.